mnatsakanyank/drawer/README.md

 # Drawer
 -----------

-User Service is an application for handling and processing Events via socket connections.
+Drawer is an application for drawing geometric objects on command line

 Supported commands
 * Available commands are: